 Non-performance of sample testing of software before using them:

-Think Future Technologies security testing services can help you detect this loophole at a very initial stage through their respective processes to avoid such instances in future.
+Think Future Technologies security testing services can help you detect this loophole at a very initial stage through their respective processes to avoid such instances in the future.

 An automated process to scan the software and get all missing patches and vulnerabilities in the application through dedicated tools such as Nessus or OpenVas.